lichao689/rtdTest/docs/source/index.rst

-Welcome to the Group of Wind & Ocean Engineering empowered by AI!
+Welcome to the Group of Wind & Ocean Engineering empowered by AI (WOEAI)!
 ====================================================================